 - Minimally invasive therapies for BPH or enlarged prostate:

 - Transurethral Microwave Therapy

-Miami urologists Dr. David Robbins and Dr. Amery Wirtshafter are proud to offer their patients the option of Green Light laser surgery for the treatment of BPH (enlarged prostate).
-Green Light Laser Therapy is a minimally invasive surgical option for BPH (enlarged prostate) that combines the effectiveness of the traditional surgical procedure known as transurethral resection of the prostate (TURP), but with fewer side effects, shorter catheterization and quicker, less painful recovery times.
+Miami urologists Dr. David Robbins and Dr. Amery Wirtshafter are proud to offer their patients the option of Green Light Laser surgery for the treatment of BPH (enlarged prostate).
+Green Light Laser Surgery is a minimally invasive outpatient surgical option for BPH (enlarged prostate) that is performed using a video camera placed in the urethra without the need for a surgical incision.
+Green Light Laser surgery combines the effectiveness of the traditional surgical procedure known as transurethral resection of the prostate (TURP), but with fewer side effects, shorter catheterization and a quicker, less painful recovery.